BenGale93/cli-llm/README.md

 ````

-Place `readme.py` in `~/.local/share/cli-llm` and you can run it with:
+Place this `readme.py` file in `~/.local/share/cli-llm`, and you can run it with:

 ```bash
 clm run readme src/ --pattern "*.py"
 ```

-It will save a new README file in the current working directory, based on the
+This will generate a new `README.md` in your current directory based on the
 contents of your library.
-Experiment with the prompt to fine-tune the result.
+Experiment with the prompt to fine-tune the results!

-## Listing all available tools
+## Listing Available Tools

-To list all tools available, run:
+To see a list of all available tools, run:

 ```bash
 clm run --help
 ```

-## New Command
+## Creating a New Tool

-To create a skeleton script you can use the `new` command:
+You can create a skeleton for a new tool using the `new` command:

 ```bash
 clm new tool-name --dest tools/